I’m gonna go right ahead and guess you’ve been there before. I know I have.

 Sometimes, we don’t believe we’re capable of reaching our goals, as excited as they make us.
 And the truth is that so many of us are afraid of failure, so it’s easier to write off a goal as ‘out of reach’ than it is to go for it and risk that you could potentially fail.

 We must ask ourselves if our dreams are more important than what others think of us.
 Do we want to give up on ourselves in an attempt to control others’ perceptions of us?
-(It’s worth nothing that people are going to judge you and have opinions of you, no. matter. what.
+(It’s worth noting that people are going to judge you and have opinions of you, no. matter. what.
 Do you still want to play it safe?)

 And if it’s your own self-image you are concerned about, be willing to see ‘failure’ as an essential step to true, lasting success.
 To see everything that doesn’t go well as simply information to help you figure out the next step, not a determining factor in your self-worth (which, as I’ll always remind you, is literally unchangeable no matter what you do or don’t do).